Private non-profit research funding

 In 2020, the health funds spend significantly less on research: 123 million euros.
 Here as well, KWF explains most of the decrease in research expenditure.
 Where between the years of 2009-2019 they spend on average 68% of their total expenses on research, this is only 53% in 2020.
 This is a consequence of the covid-19 pandemic, which has caused a decreased absorption capacity in the research field - as a consequence of which less research could be performed.
 The research expenditure of the other health funds decreased from 81 million euros in 2019 to 70 million euros in 2020 - a decrease of 13%.
 The total expenditure of this group (Excluding KWF), decreased by 20%.

-In 2021, 2022 and 2023 we see the research expenditure increase again, approximately to the level of 2018.
-I
+In 2021 we see the research expenditure increase again, approximately to the level of 2018.
+Since then it has remained at roughly the same level.

 Research expenditures of health funds are diverse